Inclusivity Reviewer Directory

-Language, Please does not set rates, negotiate or execute agreements, screen participants, or guarantee that work will be completed as agreed upon between the publisher and reader.
+Language, Please does not set rates, negotiate or execute agreements, screen participants, or guarantee that work will be completed as agreed upon between the publisher and reviewer.

-All publishers and inclusivity readers will be required to acknowledge that they have read our terms of use in order to access the directory, and represent that information they are presenting about themselves or their organization (for example, an inclusivity reader’s qualifications) is true and correct.
+All publishers and inclusivity reviewers will be required to acknowledge that they have read our terms of use in order to access the directory, and represent that information they are presenting about themselves or their organization (for example, an inclusivity reviewer’s qualifications) is true and correct.
 For more details about the directory, please read the FAQ.

-Want to join our inclusivity reader directory?
+Want to join our inclusivity reviewer directory?
 Fill out the application form.

 Sabrina Toppa- Muslims, the Middle East, and Islam (I was raised Muslim and I lived in the Middle East and Pakistan for several years, including Tunisia, Morocco, Turkey, Qatar, Lebanon, etc.)